AITestingOrg/banking-microservices-tutorial/README.md

 The following guides are meant to get your environment up and running tests, not necessarily a guide to the most effective way to execute the tests while you are developing them.

 ## Windows Users
-The following examples use shell scripts, simply replace the `.sh` extentions in the examples with `.bat` in order to execute them in Command Prompt or PowerShell.
+The following examples use shell scripts, just replace the `.sh` extensions in the examples with `.bat` to execute them in Command Prompt or PowerShell.

 ## Running Unit and Integration Tests
 The Gradle task 'test' executes the JUnit tests for each project.